top of page

 1. Mediation is Fair and Neutral.

-Parties have an equal say in the process and they, not the mediator, decide the terms of the settlement.
+Parties have an equal say in the process and they, not the mediator, decide the terms of the agreement.
 There is time for the parties to discuss and consider underlying issues.
 Mediation can be used to negotiate disagreements that are not appropriate for court.

 2. Mediation Saves Time and Money.